Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 When visiting the city of Toronto, you may be surprised to discover a natural haven just a short boat ride from the harbourfront.

 The Toronto Islands are a collection of 15 car-free, connected islands that feature gardens, forests, parks and gorgeous sandy beaches.
 Regularly scheduled ferry service from the mainland will bring you to one of three island docks in just 15 minutes.
+Centre Island Beach, a few minutes’ walk from the ferry port, is one of the most popular Toronto Islands beaches.

-Centre Island Beach, a few minutes' walk from the ferry port, is one of the most popular Toronto Islands beaches.
 You’ll find soft white sand giving way to the waves of Lake Ontario.
-This is a great beach for families with concession stands nearby and lifeguards on duty.
+This is a great beach for families, as there are concession stands nearby and lifeguards on duty.

-Just west of Centre Island Beach is Gibraltar Point Beach, a quieter spot with a notably gorgeous lake view.
+Just west of Centre Island Beach is Gibraltar Point Beach, a quieter spot with a gorgeous lake view.
 The white sand is ideal for laying out a towel and catching some sun before going for a dip in the lake.
 The Gibraltar Point Lighthouse, built in the 1800s, is just a few minutes’ walk from the beach.

 Kawarthas and Northumberland